 Chamomile is famous for its mild sedative properties and light apple-like fragrance and flavor.
-It belongs to the daisy family and humans have been using it since ancient times.
+It belongs to the daisy family, and humans have used it since ancient times.
 While the plants come from Europe, you will also find them throughout the New World.
 Chamomile is relatively easy to prepare and versatile once you understand its properties and how to use it.
 Below we look at the most important factors to keep in mind when using this herb.

 Do look for whole blossoms when buying dried chamomile.

 It is normal for the blossoms to crumble to some extent, but you should see mostly whole flowers with some leaves; it should not consist entirely of fragments and crumbs.

 How you store chamomile will differ depending on whether you are using the fresh herb or dried.
 Store fresh chamomile the way you would store fresh cut flowers — by placing the stems upright in a container of water.
 You can store the fresh blossoms in the freezer.
 A tall container like jar or drinking glass should work well.

 Treat dried chamomile like any other dried culinary herb — store it in an airtight container away from light.
 It is possible to store chamomile that you have already steeped as well.
 Store your leftover chamomile tea in the refrigerator.
 It can last for up to a week in a closed pitcher.

 Do eat chamomile (yes, it’s ok).